burke-software/django-mass-edit/README.md

 You can also add or remove the "action" to models if you don't want it global.
 See [Django Docs on the subject](https://docs.djangoproject.com/en/dev/ref/contrib/admin/actions/#disabling-all-actions-for-a-particular-modeladmin)

+# Hacking and pull requests

+This project could use some love.
+It has few unit test and old code that could be refactored.
+When you make a pull request - please include a unit test.
+If you want to take on improving the project let me know by opening an issue.